waseemh/waseemh.github.io_F/_posts/2014-09-15-virtualized-web-automation-stack.md

 	INFO - Launching a selenium grid node

-After we launch the nodes on all containers, we should see them in Grid's web interface
+After we launch the nodes on all containers, we should see them in Grid's web interface.
+In this example, we only use one container (node).

 ![Selenium  Grid with node](/assets/grid_with_node.png)